Will-uob/will-uob-notes/_wiki/What-are-transformers.md

 The decoder then takes these encodings and uses their derived context to generate the output sequence.
 Please note that this is not a linear processing of data; transformers use an attention mechanism, which provide context around items in the input sequence.

+## Attention is all you need
+This is a summary of this [article](https://arxiv.org/pdf/1706.03762.pdf).